House to vote on election law overhaul in response to Jan. 6

 While that process has long been routine and ceremonial, Trump and a group of his aides and lawyers tried to exploit loopholes in the law in an attempt to overturn his defeat.

-The bill would set new parameters around the Jan.
+The bill, which the House will start debating on Wednesday, would set new parameters around the Jan.
 6 joint session of Congress that happens every four years after a presidential election.
 The day turned violent last year after hundreds of Trump’s supporters interrupted the proceedings, broke into the building and threatened the lives of then-Vice President Mike Pence and members of Congress.
 The rioters echoed Trump’s false claims of widespread fraud and wanted Pence to block Democrat Joe Biden’s victory as he presided over the joint session.

 The legislation intends to ensure that future Jan.
 6 sessions are “as the constitution envisioned, a ministerial day,” said Wyoming Rep. Liz Cheney, a Republican who co-sponsored the legislation with House Administration Committee Chairwoman Zoe Lofgren, D-Calif.
 Both Cheney and Lofgren are also members of the House committee investigating the Jan.
 6 attack.